Fruit chutney is a sweet, fruity homemade condiment made using mixed garden fruits and is suitable for long storage.

 Notes

-- Store the chutney in a dark place such as at the back of a cupboard or in a box for a minimum of eight weeks before using to allow the flavours to mingle.
+- Store in a dark place such as in a box or in the back of a cupboard for a minimum of 8 weeks before eating.

 Leave a Reply